CumulusNetworks/docs/content/cumulus-vx/Advanced-Configuration.md

 The topology converter reads the provided topology file line by line, and learns information about each node and each link in the topology.
 This information is stored in a variables datastructure.
 A `jinja2` template (`/templates/Vagrantfile.j2`) is used to create a Vagrantfile based on the variables datastructure.

-To see a selection of example topologies and view complete documentation on the topology converter, go to {{<exlink url="https://gitlab.com/cumulus-consulting/tools/topology_converter/" text="gitlab">}}.
+To see a selection of example topologies and view complete documentation on the topology converter, go to {{<exlink url="https://gitlab.com/cumulus-consulting/tools/topology_converter/" text="gitlab">}}, where you can also file any issues you encounter.
+In addition, you can go to {{<exlink url="cumulusnetworks.slack.com" text="Cumulus Networks community slack">}} to discuss issues or ask questions about using the topology converter.